Professional Learning Network

 • Developing and refining systems of data collection and data informed decision making

-• Synchronous and asynchronous IPP professional learning opportunities including: Universal Design for Learning in classroom application and as a means to culturally responsive teaching, trauma informed practice, and family engagement
+• Synchronous and asynchronous IP professional learning opportunities including: Universal Design for Learning in classroom application and as a means to culturally responsive teaching, trauma informed practice, and family engagement

-• Networking with other IPP cadre members to support inclusive practices including AWSP and WASA
+• Networking with other IP cadre members to support inclusive practices including AWSP and WASA

 • Access to the full library of continually updated and vetted resources and materials